atulkum/pointer_summarizer/README.md

 2) Run start_train.sh, you might need to change some path and parameters in data_util/config.py
 3) For training run start_train.sh, for decoding run start_decode.sh, and for evaluating run run_eval.sh

+Note:
-tested on pytorch 0.3
+* It is tested on pytorch 0.3
-You need to setup [pyrouge](https://github.com/andersjo/pyrouge) to get the rouge score
+* You need to setup [pyrouge](https://github.com/andersjo/pyrouge) to get the rouge score